mdmainu/Stranger-Entered-/README.md

-# This is a Stranter Counter App using HTML,CSS, and JavaScript.
+# This is a Stranger Counter App using HTML, CSS, and JavaScript.